patrickwrowe/orbitals/README.md

 ## Computing Single-Electron Atomic Orbitals

 We can compute the wavefunction for single-electron atomic orbitals, such as the 2p orbital, by specifying the quantum numbers `n`, `l`, and `m`.
-The associated probability density can then be visualized in 3D using two main approaches:

-1. **Point cloud visualization** - Plots individual grid points where the wavefunction is evaluated
-2. **Isosurface visualization** - Uses the marching cubes algorithm to render smooth surfaces
+The associated probability density can then be visualized in 3D using either point cloud visualization, (plots individual grid points where the wavefunction is evaluated) or isosurface visualization, where we make use of the marching cubes algorithm to render smooth surfaces.

 ### Coordinate Systems

 Wavefunctions can be evaluated and plotted in either Cartesian or spherical coordinates by choosing the appropriate `Wavefunction` object:

 - `datatypes.CartesianWavefunction` - More convenient for plotting purposes
-- `datatypes.RadialWavefunction` - Alternative spherical coordinate implementation
+- `datatypes.RadialWavefunction` - Alternative spherical coordinate implementation, possibly more natural for downstream calculations with physical meaning.

 Both classes implement the same interface, allowing users to choose based on their preferences.